-• AASB 2015-8 Amendments to Australian Accounting Standards - Effective date of AASB 15 (application date 1 January 2018)
+AASB 2015-8 Amendments to Australian Accounting Standards - Effective date of AASB 15 (application date 1 January 2018)

 This standard deferred the application date of AASB 15 Revenue from Contracts with Customers to 1 January 2018.
 AASB 2016-7 Amendments to Australian Accounting Standards - Deferral of AASB 15 for Not-for Profit Entities further defers the application date of AASB 15 for not-for-profit entities until 1 January 2019.
-At this stage 'Example Agency' is not able to estimate the impact of AASB 15 on its financial statements.
-'Example Agency will make a more detailed assessment of the impact over the next 12 months."
+"Example Agency' estimates the impact of these changes as XXXXXXX" or 'Example Agency will make a detailed assessment of the impact over the next 12 months."

-• AASB 2016-3 Amendments to Australian Accounting Standards- Clarifications to AASB 15 (application date 1 January 2018)
+AASB 2016-3 Amendments to Australian Accounting Standards- Clarifications to AASB 15 (application date 1 January 2018)

 This standard clarifies the existing requirements of AASB 15.
 'Example Agency' is not able to estimate the impact on its financial statements.
-'Example Agency' will make a more detailed assessment of the impact over the next 12 months.."
-Example Agency' estimates the impact of these changes as XXXXXX" or 'Example Agency will make a detailed assessment of the impact over the next 12 months."
+"Example Agency' estimates the impact of these changes as XXXXXXX" or 'Example Agency will make a detailed assessment of the impact over the next 12 months."